Phlanka Logo

 NOHQ Normal Map — DirectX Format

-DayZ uses the DirectX normal map convention.
-Substance Painter's default baked normals follow the OpenGL convention where the Green channel is flipped.
-The plugin automatically uses Substance Painter's built-in DirectX normal map output so the conversion is handled for you — you do not need to flip the green channel manually.
+Encodes surface detail without adding extra geometry.
+DayZ uses the DirectX convention.
+The plugin automatically uses Substance Painter's built-in DirectX normal map output — you do not need to flip the green channel manually.

 Source